-Our focus for 2021 was to up-skill teacher capacity in utilising the EAL/D progressions, and teachers effectively designing lessons for EAL/D students, using visuals and hands-on resources.
+Our focus for 2022 was to up-skill teacher capacity in utilising the EAL/D progressions, and teachers effectively continuing to design lessons for EAL/D students, using visuals and hands-on resources., utilising EAL/D teacher and strategies from TELL programs lead by EAL/D teacher and senior executives.

-All staff were provided with professional learning in confidently implementing teaching practices utilising hands-on resources, and focusing on the needs of EAL/D students as part of their teaching pedagogy.
-Teachers transferred this knowledge into their classrooms and supported students as reflected in their teaching and learning programs.
-Data sourced from using the EAL/D learning progressions indicates that there has been improvement in students' writing skills and this is further evidenced through NAPLAN results for Year 3 and year 5.
-Utilising visuals and hands-on resources has had an impact on students understanding of mathematical concepts.
+All staff were provided with professional learning in confidently implementing teaching practices utilising hands-on resources and focusing on the needs of EAL/D students as part of their teaching pedagogy.
+Teachers transferred this knowledge into their classroom practice and supported students as reflected in their teaching and learning programs.
+Data sourced from using the EAL/D learning progressions indicate that there has been improvement in students' writing skills and this is further evidenced through NAPLAN results for Year 3 and year 5.
+Utilising visuals and hands-on resources has had an impact on students' understanding of mathematical concepts.
 This is evidenced by internal and external Numeracy data.

-Next year in this initiative we will continue to work with staff by providing needs based professional learning.
+Next year in this initiative we will continue to work with staff by providing needs-based professional learning.
 This will support further improvement in teaching EAL/D students effectively to improve students' outcomes in Literacy and Numeracy.